Davi-S/caad-erp/docs/WORKFLOWS.md

 ### Inventory Write-Offs (Spoilage, Breakage, Damage, and Shrinkage)

-Stock that leaves inventory due to **internal operational loss**—such as expired items, broken or damaged goods, lost stock, or supply shrinkage—is recorded using `WRITE_OFF` transactions.
+Stock that leaves inventory due to **internal operational loss**, such as expired items, broken or damaged goods, lost stock, or supply shrinkage, is recorded using `WRITE_OFF` transactions.
 Write-offs reduce on-hand inventory while setting both revenue and cost to zero.

 Write-offs are strictly for back-office losses without customer interaction.
 Any stock distributed to students or customers (such as freebies, raffle prizes, or